Family Volunteer Opportunities in the Great Outdoors Near Greenville, SC

 Planting with Trees Upstate and Save Our Saluda

 The Greater Greenville Parks Foundation created the Park Heroes program to get some love for our public spaces.
-When you sign up to be a Park Hero, you will join other like-minded people who share a love of public lands and giving back; register online to receive notification as volunteer opportunities arise.
+When you sign up to be a Park Hero, you’ll join other like-minded people who share a passion for public lands and giving back.
+Register online to receive notifications as volunteer opportunities arise.

-Spartanburg County Parks has a similar program; the first step in helping to make the parks, community centers, and programs of Spartanburg the best they can be, is to complete the form on the Parks Department website.
+Spartanburg County Parks has a similar program.
+The first step to help Spartanburg’s parks, community centers, and programs be best they can be is to complete the form on the Parks Department website.

-Build bluebird boxes, participate in clean-ups, remove invasive species, or contribute with observations for Lake Conestee Nature Preserve!
-Whether you and your family are interested in adopting a trail or just want to be kept in the loop about future volunteer events, visit the website and fill out the volunteer application!
+Build bluebird boxes, participate in clean-ups, remove invasive species, or contribute observations for Conestee Nature Preserve.
+Whether you and your family are interested in adopting a trail or just want information about future volunteer events, the Preserve’s website is the place to go.

-TreesUpstate volunteers have helped plant over 10,000 trees in parks, schools, and neighborhoods throughout Greenville and Spartanburg Counties.
-Tree planting season starts back up in October and runs through March, so be sure to check back towards the end of summer for their schedule.
-Our family recently helped TreesUpstate plant native trees and shrubs in northern Greenville County; it was really cool knowing we were helping to protect the watershed for future generations!
+TreesUpstate volunteers have planted over 10,000 trees in parks, schools, and neighborhoods throughout Greenville and Spartanburg counties.
+Our family recently helped TreesUpstate plant native trees and shrubs in northern Greenville County.
+It was really cool knowing we were helping to protect the watershed for future generations.

 Another website to keep your eye on is United Way’s Hands On Greenville.
-Hands On Greenville Day is the largest day of service for the state of South Carolina and usually takes place in late April or May.
-Volunteers spread throughout Greenville and surrounding areas to repair cabins at campgrounds for the disabled, paint playground equipment and murals at our public schools, landscape the grounds of local shelters, and beautify nearby state and city parks.
-Companies and organizations can create teams to participate and are rewarded with knowing they’ve helped make a difference in our community.
+Hands On Greenville Day is South Carolina’s largest day of service and usually takes place in late April or May.
+Volunteers spread throughout Greenville and surrounding areas to repair cabins at campgrounds for the disabled, paint playground equipment and murals at our public schools, landscape the grounds of local shelters, and beautify state and city parks.
+Companies and organizations can create teams to participate and leave with the satisfaction of knowing they’ve helped make a difference in our community.

-Volunteering for the Greenville Zoo has many opportunities available, including volunteering with guest services and horticulture.
-Teens interested in volunteer opportunities such as being a zookeeper assistant and horticultural volunteer should check the website every so often for new postings.
+The Greenville Zoo has many volunteer opportunities, including those in guest services and horticulture.
+Teens interested in volunteering as zookeeper assistant or working as a horticultural volunteer should check the zoo’s website for new postings.

-Pulling invasive species (left) and Park Cleanup with Friends of Reedy River
+Pulling invasive species and cleaning a park with Friends of Reedy River

 Riverkeepers: Volunteer on the Water

-Friends of the Reedy River hosts two large, public cleanups per year – one in the spring & one in the fall.
-FORR can also provide assistance for private cleanups for small businesses, organizations, and community groups; find out more and sign up here on the Friends of Reedy River website.
+Friends of the Reedy River (FORR) hosts two large public cleanups per year, one in the spring and one in the fall.
+FORR can help with private cleanups for small businesses, organizations, and community groups.
+Learn more and sign up on the Friends of Reedy River website.

 The Chattooga Conservancy protects the watershed of the Chattooga River, and you can get involved in one of their ongoing projects or join them for trash pick-ups.
-You can check their Chattooga Conservancy website for current info.
+Check the Chattooga Conservancy website for current info.

 Botanical Gardens That Rely on Volunteers

-The South Carolina Botanical Garden offers volunteer opportunities, typically Monday through Friday, that any ability or skill level can accomplish!
+The South Carolina Botanical Garden offers volunteer opportunities, typically Monday through Friday, that people with just about any ability or skill level can accomplish!
 Learn more about volunteering in the garden at Clemson University to find an opportunity that resonates with your passion.

 Outdoor Volunteer Opportunities Near Me: Community Pickups

-Palmetto Pride fights litter in South Carolina addressing prevention through education, supporting enforcement, connecting community groups to resources, and mobilizing volunteers.
-Get involved with one of their pickup events or programs!
+Palmetto Pride fights litter in South Carolina by addressing prevention through education, supporting enforcement, connecting community groups to resources, and mobilizing volunteers.
+Get involved with one of their pickup events or programs.

-Keep Greenville County Beautiful has a wide range of volunteer opportunities including environmental art, planting native species, litter cleanups, and community garden assistance.
-Find out more on their website.
+Keep Greenville County Beautiful has a wide range of volunteer opportunities, including environmental art, planting native species, litter cleanups, and community garden assistance.
+Learn more on their website.

 Oconee County has a similar organization, the Keep Oconee County Beautiful Commission, as does Pickens County and Spartanburg County.
-With the proper equipment and supervision, litter pickups can be attended by kids of all ages – find your local organization, or just pack a bag on your next hiking trip!
-Litter is a growing problem in the Upstate – let’s do our part in fighting it!
-Heading Outdoors?
-Practice “Leave No Trace” With These Dos and Don’ts)
+With the proper equipment and supervision, kids of all ages can help with litter pickups.
+Find your local organization, or just pack a bag on your next hiking trip!
+Litter is a growing problem in the Upstate, so let’s do our part to give back!
+Heading outdoors?
+Practice “Leave No Trace” with these dos and don’ts.

 Trail construction with Conserving Carolina

 There are multiple ways to volunteer with the Foothills Trail Conservancy, but trail maintenance is the main focus.
-As the Foothills Trail stretches from Table Rock State Park to Oconee State Park, there are 77 miles that can use your help!
+The trail stretches from Table Rock State Park to Oconee State Park, so there are 77 miles that can use your help!
 For more information about volunteering, please contact maintenance@foothillstrail.org or visit the Foothills Trail website.

 The Palmetto Trail has passages in Oconee, Greenville, and Spartanburg counties (and goes all the way to Charleston), so this is another opportunity to get involved on trail workdays.
-Find out more and sign up here: Volunteer – Palmetto Conservation Foundation.
+Learn more and sign up at Volunteer – Palmetto Conservation Foundation.

 Upstate Forever is a nonprofit conservation organization that protects critical lands, waters, and the unique character of Upstate South Carolina.
-Currently, they are offering two categories of volunteering work: event volunteers and stewardship visits.
-If you are interested in becoming a volunteer, please visit the Upstate Forever website.
+They currently offer two categories of volunteer work: event volunteers and stewardship visits.
+If you’re interested in becoming a volunteer, please visit the Upstate Forever website.

-Volunteering with conservation organizations here in the Upstate has really proved to be a way for our family to get outdoors, grow together, and at the same time give back to some of the organizations protecting the wild places that we’ve fallen in love with.
-As a mother, I feel it is important to motivate and educate a nation of outdoor advocates, to take care of the places we share and cherish.
-And as a citizen of the Upstate, I feel it is imperative that we reverse the negative trends that are impacting the natural areas.
-Now tell me – what’s your favorite place to volunteer outdoors?
+Volunteering with Upstate conservation organizations has really proven to be a great way for our family to get outdoors, grow together, and give back to some of the organizations that protect the wild places we love.
+As a mother, I feel it’s important to motivate and educate a nation of outdoor advocates to take care of the places we share and cherish.
+And as a citizen of the Upstate, I feel it’s imperative that we reverse the negative trends impacting our natural areas.
+Now tell me, what’s your favorite place to volunteer outdoors?

-Other articles on places to volunteer in Greenville:
+Other articles on places to volunteer in Greenville and beyond:

 About the Author